iamnazat/TDA-pickle-generator/README.md

 # TDA-pickle-generator
 Generates the token.pickle file for TDA python applications (TDA-api package).
 This process was long, buggy, and annoying; this code will save you ~5hrs of reading and trying.

+Requires Chrome Webdriver file/installed in a directory and linked to selenium.